A Survey on Machine Learning from Few Samples: Acknowledgment

 \section{Acknowledgment}

 \fi The authors would like to thank the pioneer researchers in few sample learning and other related fields.
-This work was funded in part by the National Natural Science Foundation of China under Grant 61876095 and Grant 61751308, in part by the Beijing Natural Science Foundation, and in part by the Beijing Academy of Artificial Intelligence (BAAI).
+This work was funded by the Natural Science Fundation of China (NSFC) and the German Research Foundation (DFG) in Project Crossmodal Learning, NSFC 62061136001/DFG TRR-169, NSFC 62176132.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Jiang Lu} received the B.S. and Ph.D. degree from the Department of Automation, Tsinghua University, Beijing, China, in 2013 and 2020, respectively.
 He is currently an Associate Research Assistant with China Marine Development and Research Center (CMDRC), Beijing, China.